Appeasement: Postwar historians

-Churchill's book The Gathering Storm, published in 1948, made a similar judgment to Guilty Men though in moderate tones.
-The book and Churchill's authority confirmed the orthodox view.

 Historians have subsequently explained Chamberlain's policies in various ways.
-It could be said that he believed sincerely that the objectives of Hitler and Mussolini were limited and that the settlement of their grievances would protect the world from war since for safety, military and air power should be strengthened.
-Many have judged that belief to be fallacious since the dictators' demands were not limited, and appeasement merely gave them time to gain greater strength.
+It could be said that he believed sincerely that the objectives of Hitler and Mussolini were limited, and that the settlement of their grievances would protect the world from war since for safety, military and air power should be strengthened.

 One of the first dissents to the prevailing criticism of appeasement was made by John F. Kennedy in his 1940 Harvard College thesis, Why England Slept, in which he argued that appeasement had been necessary because the United Kingdom and France were unprepared for a world war.

 In 1961, the view of appeasement as avoidable error and cowardice was similarly set on its head by A.J.P.
 Taylor in his book The Origins of the Second World War.
 Taylor argued that Hitler did not have a blueprint for war and behaved much as any other German leader might have.
 Appeasement was an active policy, not a passive one, and allowing Hitler to consolidate was a policy implemented by "men confronted with real problems, doing their best in the circumstances of their time".
 Taylor said that appeasement ought to be seen as a rational response to an unpredictable leader that was both diplomatically and politically appropriate to the time.

 His view has been shared by other historians.
-For example Paul Kennedy, who says of the choices facing politicians at the time, "Each course brought its share of disadvantages: there was only a choice of evils.
+For example, Paul Kennedy, who says of the choices facing politicians at the time, "Each course brought its share of disadvantages: there was only a choice of evils.
 The crisis in the British global position by this time was such that it was, in the last resort, insoluble, in the sense that there was no good or proper solution".
 Martin Gilbert expressed a similar view: "At bottom, the old appeasement was a mood of hope, Victorian in its optimism, Burkean in its belief that societies evolved from bad to good and that progress could only be for the better.
 The new appeasement was a mood of fear, Hobbesian in its insistence upon swallowing the bad in order to preserve some remnant of the good, pessimistic in its belief that Nazism was there to stay and, however horrible it might be, should be accepted as a way of life with which Britain ought to deal".